sabourke/prefactor-1/docs/source/index.rst

     This documentation refers to the production version, intended for automated processing on CEP4/LTA sites.
-For the user version, see [insert user version url here].
+For the user version, see http://www.astron.nl/citt/prefactor.
 The two versions are very similar, with the primary differences being that the production version requires that input and output data be specified explicitly and that metadata-feedback steps be done at the end (required for ingest of data products into the LTA).
 For more details on the differences,